64kramsystem/personal_notes/topics/regexes.md

 - `/m`: on 0777, match `^`/`$` on every line
 - `/s`: match newlines with `.`
+- `/x`: ignore whitespace/comments (in the search expression, not replace!)

 WATCH OUT!
 There are exceptions on some languages; see the specific language.